-Resident corporations are not subject to tax on dividends received from other Mexican residents.
-Dividends received from foreign corporations are subject to ISR; however, withholding taxes and the corporate income tax paid abroad may be credited up to a second corporate level.
+On the other hand, legal entities resident in Mexico are not taxed on dividends from other Mexican residents.
+Dividends from companies resident abroad are subject to taxation in Mexico.
+However, Mexican resident companies can credit the corporate tax paid by foreign resident companies up to a second corporate level.

-Dividends distributed by Mexican corporations are not subject to ISR at the distributing level if the distribution is from previously taxed earnings and if the distributing corporation has sufficient accumulation in its "net after-tax profit account" ("CUFIN," in its Spanish acronym) to cover the dividend.
-If the dividend is in excess of the CUFIN, the dividend is also taxed at the distributing company level at a 30% rate on a grossed-up basis.
+Dividends distributed by Mexican corporations are not subject to ISR if they have already been taxed and come from the legal entity's "net after-tax profit account" ("CUFIN," in its Spanish acronym).
+If the dividend exceeds the CUFIN, the distributing company will be taxed on the gross dividend at a 30% rate.